doga/doga/README.md

 ## Qworum

+Qworum is:

-Qworum is a patented web API technology for modularising web application frontends.
+- A patented web API technology for modularising web application frontends.
+- The missing frontend peace for microservices architectures.

 Projects that are useful for [Qworum](https://qworum.net) developers are: